ThisIsManta/vscode-code-quicken/README.md

 ## Working with **Node.js**

 Furthermore, this extension also supports **Node.js** module snippets.
-The below is the default for `haste.nodes` setting.
+The below is the default for `codeQuicken.nodes` setting.
 Since some node modules contain one or more dashes (`-`), which cannot be used in a JavaScript variable, a helping function `getProperVariableName()` can sanitize it.
 For example, `react-dom` will become `import reactDom from 'react-dom';`.

 ```
-"haste.nodes": {
+"codeQuicken.nodes": {
   {
     "name": "*",
     "code": "import ${getProperVariableName(moduleName)} from '${moduleName}';\n"